We’re committed to supporting leaders within local health departments to advance health equity and racial justice.

 - Articulating your vision for personal growth and leadership, and exploring and aligning with your sense of purpose

 The Institute is co-facilitated by a dynamic group of staff, mentors and faculty who are established leaders in public health, leadership development, racial justice, and community organizing.
-Funded by the Kresge Foundation, the first cohort of health department leaders met between November 2014 and January 2015, exploring frameworks and deepening their analysis.
-The California Endowment and the Robert Wood Johnson Foundation are now funding the latest iteration of the program.
+We deeply appreciate the partnership and funding of the W.K.
+Kellogg Foundation and The California Endowment for this cohort, as well as prior funding partners including the Robert Wood Johnson Foundation and The Kresge Foundation.

 Want to stay looped in to future program updates?
 Sign up for email updates.